anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - Cloud Infrastructure Software and Hardware profiles:
   - **Cloud Infrastructure software profiles**: These software profiles are components of the corresponding infrastructure profiles within the infrastructure profiles catalogue, and specify the host infrastructure software configurations.
-  - **Cloud Infrastructure hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined cloud infrastructure software profiles & configurations.
+  - **Cloud Infrastructure hardware profiles**: These hardware profiles are components of the corresponding infrastructure profiles within the infrastructure profiles catalogue, and specify the host infrastructure hardware configurations.

 - Conformance and verification
   - **Conformance programs**: These define the requirements for verification and validation programs for both the cloud infrastructure and workloads.